Guillaume de Machaut

-Life
+Life and career

 Guillaume de Machaut was born around 1300, one of seven children, and educated in the region around Reims.
 His surname most likely derives from the nearby town of Machault, 30 km northeast of Reims in the Ardennes region.

 He was employed as secretary to John I, Count of Luxembourg and King of Bohemia from 1323 to 1346, and also became a canon (1337).
 He often accompanied King John on his various trips, many of them military expeditions around Europe (including Prague).
 He was named the canon of Verdun in 1330, Arras in 1332, and Reims in 1337.
 In 1346, King John was killed fighting at the Battle of Crécy, and Machaut, who was famous and much in demand, entered the service of various other aristocrats and rulers, including King John's daughter Bonne (who died of the Black Death in 1349), her sons Jean de Berry and Charles (later Charles V, Duke of Normandy), and others such as Charles II of Navarre.

 Machaut survived the Black Death that devastated Europe, and spent his later years living in Reims composing and supervising the creation of his complete-works manuscripts.
 His poem Le voir dit (probably 1361–1365) purports to recount a late love affair with a 19-year-old girl, Péronne d'Armentières, although the accuracy of the work as autobiography is contested.

 Machaut died sometime in 1377, perhaps during April.